napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Required fields

-- **id** An identifer used to reference this command within this plugin.
+- **id** An identifier used to reference this command within this plugin.
 - **title** A description of the command.
 This might be used, for example, when searching in a command pallette.
-Example: "Generate lily sample", or "Read tiff image".
+Examples: "Generate lily sample", "Read tiff image", "Open gaussian blur widget".

 ### Optional fields

-- **icon** Icon which is used to represent the command in the UI.
-Either a file path, an object with file paths for dark and light themes, or a theme icon references, like `$(zap)`
-- **enablement** A predicate python expression evaluated during runtime to determine the presentation of related UI elements within different contexts.
 - **python_name** Fully qualified name to callable python object implementing this command.
 This usually takes the form of `{obj.__module__}:{obj.__qualname__}` (e.g.
   `my_package.a_module:some_function`).
-If provided, using `register_command`
-  in the plugin activate function is optional (but takes precedence).
+For a command to be useful, this field must be specified,.
+If it isn't specified here it should be done dynamically inside the plugin's 'activate()' function.

 ### Example